yunimoo/elichika/docs/design/encapsulation_layers.md

 For example, handling profile, gacha or handling missions.

 All the logic for handling things should be in this layer.
+This make it so we can reuse functionality without having to also execute the network logic, allowing us to mock client request, for example.

 See [subsystem docs](../../subsystem/subsystem.md) for more information.